willow385/djf-3d/README.md

 3d rendering is where I find object-oriented programming to be most useful.
 I have therefore written much of the engine in an object-oriented style.
 This is why I used C++ instead of pure C to write the engine.

+As of 29 May 2019, the coolest of these is in the subdirectory `world`.
+Do check it out.